 Adding multiple 3D printers for remote 3D printing is taxing on the plug-ins' infrastructure; hence, both the plug-ins offer support for solely a single printer on their Free plans.
 It's adequate for hobbyists and casual 3D printer users.

 You can add multiple printers by subscribing to a paid plan on both plug-ins.
 Obico lets you add an extra printer for $2/month if you opt for their annual plan.
 Likewise, OctoEverywhere's standard Pro version supports up to 5 printers, while the Elite plan has support for up to 10 printers.
-If you have multiple printers, OctoEverywhere can be significantly cheaper than Obico.

 These multiple printers' functionality benefits print farms and industrial printing situations.
 You can monitor and control numerous 3D printers from a single place, and the plug-ins are designed for easy and quick switching between multiple machines.

 Webcam streaming is one of the core features of both plug-ins.
 And as webcam streaming is a challenging task, both the plug-ins offer limited functionality in their free versions.

 Obico's free account lets you stream at a rate of 5 frames per second (FPS) for every 30 seconds in a minute.
 But, the free version supports webcam streaming solely in Obico's app or desktop and not in Octoprint's UI.
 OctoEverywhere's free plan lets you access 20 seconds of video streaming at once on a desktop and Octoprint UI.

 Obico allows webcam streaming at 25 FPS for an unlimited duration in the paid versions without any throttling or restrictions.
 In contrast, OctoEverywhere's Pro plan offers 2-minute webcam footage per stream, with endless back-to-back streams.
 And the Elite plan gives you unlimited streaming for up to 24 hours in a single go.